 In this framework, you can model a large city downtown, in which you have one-way streets, turn restrictions at certain intersections (often prohibiting U-turns and sometimes prohibiting left turns), and turn costs (to model slowing down and waiting for pedestrians before you turn right).
 Compared to grid maps, A* can find paths in road graphs environment fairly quickly, because there are few choices to make at each graph node, and there are relatively few nodes in the map.

 A pathfinding graph constructed from a grid typically assigns a vertex to each location and an edge to each possible movement from a location to an adjacent location.
 The edges are not constrained to be between adjacent vertices.
-A “skip link” is an edge between non-adjacent vertices.
+A “skip link” or “shortcut link” is an edge between non-adjacent vertices.
 It serves to shortcut the pathfinding process.

 What should the movement cost be for a skip link?
 There are two approaches:

 - Make the cost match the movement cost of the best path.
 This preserves nice properties of A*, like finding optimal paths.
 To give A* a nudge in the right direction, break the tie between the skip link and the regular links by reducing the skip link’s cost by 1% or so.